Simple Past Tense

 Simple Past Forms

-Past form of the verb is used in Simple Past Tense.
+The past form of the verb is used in the Simple Past Tense.
 To make a negative sentence, we use "did not".
-In questions, we use auxiliary (did) at the beginning of the sentence.
+In questions, we use the auxiliary (did) at the beginning of the sentence.

 When we have NOT after DID in a sentence, we can write it in short form.